-The Farmers Market at The Old Cheese Factory is held every second and fourth Saturday of the month from 8.00 am-12.30 pm.
+The Farmers Market at The Old Cheese Factory is held every second Saturday monthly from 8.00 am-12.30 pm.
 The freshest produce and handmade goods straight from the farm to you!
 Fresh fruit and veggies, ethically raised meats, honey, baked goods, artisan breads, vegetable seedlings, jams and preserves, dairy, wine, nuts and much much

 Victorian Farmers Market Association’s purpose is to support and promote authentic farmer’s markets throughout Victoria.

 The Victorian Farmers Markets Association defines authentic farmers market as a predominantly local fresh food and produce market that operates regularly at a public location which provides a suitable environment for farmers and food producers to sell their farm origin product and their associated value added primary products directly to customers.